 - Most Chelsea boots come in black with a leather lining.
 While Jodhpur boots are great in brown, Chelsea boots look better in black.
 Get these basics first and if you like the style so much, you can get whatever you want.

 - Last, but not least, is the quality of the elastic fastening.
 This is the defining character and an integral part of its shape.
-Quality of the elastic is important for the shape, comfort, and longevity of the boots.
+The quality of the elastic is important for the shape, comfort, and longevity of the boots.

-Below, you’ll find a list of 18 manufacturers of Chelsea boots ranging from $200 – $13,985.
-While most of them are RTW, some also offer made to order programs, where you can choose the leather, elastic color, sole and sometime also your last.
+Below, you’ll find a list of 13 manufacturers of Chelsea boots starting at $200.
+While most of them are RTW, some also offer made to order programs, where you can choose the leather, elastic color, sole and sometimes also your last.
 If you know of a quality Chelsea boot manufacturer that is not listed here, please let us know and we will complete it.

 |Pediwear||Chelsea Boot Selection|